jundalisay/superb/content/en/research/indian/yoga/book-4/chapter-01.md

 2. The transfer of powers from one venture to another comes through the flow of the natural creative forces.

 Here, if we can perceive it, is the whole secret of spiritual birth, growth and life Spiritual being, like all being, is but an expression of the Self, of the inherent power and being of Atma.
 Inherent in the Self are consciousness and will, which have, as their lordly heritage, the wide sweep of the universe throughout eternity, for the Self is one with the Eternal.

-And the consciousness of the Self may make itself manifest as seeing, hearing, tasting, feeling, or whatsoever perceptive powers there may be, just as the white sunlight may divide into many-coloured rays.
+The consciousness of the Self may make itself manifest as seeing, hearing, tasting, feeling, or whatsoever perceptive powers there may be, just as the white sunlight may divide into many-coloured rays.
 So may the will of the Self manifest itself in the uttering of words, or in handling, or in moving, and whatever powers of action there are throughout the seven worlds.

 Where the Self is, there will its powers be.

 It is but a question of the vesture through which these powers shall shine forth.
 And wherever the consciousness and desire of the ever-creative Self are fixed, there will a vesture be built up; where the heart is, there will the treasure be also.

-Since through ages the desire of the Self has been toward the natural world, wherein the Self sought to mirror himself that he might know himself, therefore a vesture of natural elements came into being, through which blossomed forth the Self’s powers of perceiving and of will: the power to see, to hear, to speak, to walk, to handle; and when the Self, thus come to self-consciousness, and, with it, to a knowledge of his imprisonment, shall set his desire on the divine and real world, and raise his consciousness thereto, the spiritual vesture shall be built up for him there, with its expression of his inherent powers.
+Since the beginning, the desire of the Self has been toward the natural world, wherein the Self sought to mirror himself that he might know himself.
+And so a vesture of natural elements came into being.
+From it blossomed the Self’s powers of perception and will: the power to see, to hear, to speak, to walk, to handle.

+When the Self, thus come to self-consciousness, and, with it, to a knowledge of his imprisonment, shall set his desire on the divine and real world, and raise his consciousness thereto, the spiritual vesture shall be built up for him there, with its expression of his inherent powers.

 Nor will migration thither be difficult for the Self, since the divine is no strange or foreign land for him, but the house of his home, where he dwells from everlasting.

 3. The apparent, immediate cause is not the true cause of the creative nature-powers; but, like the husbandman in his field, it takes obstacles away.

 The husbandman tills his field, breaking up the clods of earth into fine mould, penetrable to air and rain; he sows his seed, carefully covering it, for fear of birds and the wind; he waters the seed-laden earth, turning the little rills from the irrigation tank now this way and that, removing obstacles from the channels, until the even How of water vitalizes the whole field.

 And so the plants germinate and grow, first the blade, then the ear, then the full corn in the ear.
 But it is not the husbandman who makes them grow.
 It is, first, the miraculous plasmic power in the grain of seed, which brings forth after its kind; then the alchemy of sunlight which, in presence of the green colouring matter of the leaves, gathers hydrogen from the water and carbon from the gases in the air, and mingles them in the hydro-carbons of plant growth; and, finally, the wholly occult vital powers of the plant itself, stored up through ages, and flowing down from the primal sources of life.
 The husbandman but removes the obstacles.
 He plants and waters, but God gives the increase.

 So with the finer husbandman of diviner fields.
 He tills and sows, but the growth of the spiritual man comes through the surge and flow of divine, creative forces and powers.

 Here, again, God gives the increase.
 The divine Self puts forth, for the manifestation of its powers, a new and finer vesture, the body of the spiritual man.

 4. Vestures of consciousness are built up in conformity with the Boston of the feeling of selfhood.